Trust and Blood: Plot

 Angela tells Nathan that she won't help now as he pushed her aside to work with the government.
 As she says this she looks over a file on Danko, it has a newspaper clipping and mentions a killing.

 After Angela hangs up on Nathan, he heads to a trailer where a hooded figure is sitting, he removes the hood to reveal that the figure is Tracy.
 He makes a speech about how he is doing the right thing for everyone.
 Over Tracy's cries that Nathan is "One of us",Tracy is redrugged and rehooded and Nathan walks away in darkness.

 In Newark, NJ, Sylar has kidnapped Agent Simmons in a house near his father's taxidermy shop.
-When the tenants - a woman named Mary and her son arrive home and his plan becomes clear.
-He has gotten nowhere with the torture and instead decides to torture Mary and Luke until the agent reveals information about his father and who he is working for.
-Sylar uses his silver-tongue to intimidate them.
+When the residents (a woman named Mary and her teenage son Luke) return to the house, Sylar develops a new plan.
+He has gotten nowhere by torturing Simmons, so he decides to torture Mary and Luke until the agent reveals information about Sylar's father and who he is working for.
+Sylar uses his silver-tongue to intimidate Mary and Luke.
 Eventually Luke struggles to get out of his grip and uses his power on Sylar's cup, causing it to explode.
 Impressed, Sylar pulls him aside and has him demonstrate it further.
 Whilst Sylar is mocking Mary about Luke, Agent Simmons frees himself and pulls a gun.
-Luke instinctively pushes Sylar aside uses his ability on Simmons and microwaves him, causing his blood to boil and leak out like water.
-With the only source he had gone, Sylar departs but Luke chases him and begs for him to take him along.
+Luke instinctively pushes Sylar aside and uses his ability on Simmons, whose blood starts to boil and leaks out like water.
+Now that the only source of information about his biological father gone, Sylar departs.
+Luke chases him and begs to come along.
 Sylar declines until Luke says he knows where his father is.
 Sylar can tell he isn't lying and agrees.
 They steal Mary's car and drive off.

 Back in Costa Verde at the Bennet House, Sandra thinks Claire has been looking at college placements.
 Claire tells her about wanting to go to a school close to home, and Sandra is excited.
 After she leaves, Claire gets an anonymous text messages from a person calling themselves "Rebel", stating to keep fighting and not give up.
 The sender doesn't reveal any more except that he hates "them" as much as Claire does.

 Private Rachel Mills (Taylor Cole), the lead character of the Heroes Webseries The Recruit, makes her first appearance in the main series with this episode.